 - Next turn your grill up to high and when the timer goes, pop the frittata under the grill to brown – this should take about 3 minutes, but watch your frittata carefully, you don’t want it to burn!

-- Finally, serve your frittata scattered with parsley and with a side salad…or baked beans!
+- Finally, serve your frittata scattered with parsley and with a side salad…or baked beans, if you prefer!

 Pin Quiche Lorraine Style Frittata for later